innerspeech/innerspeech/README.rst

 Usage
 -----
 The main components of the toolkit are the models and training scripts on corresponding datasets.
 The models are implemented as PyTorch-Lightning modules which provide a simple interface for training and evaluation on multi-node multi-GPU systems.
-Each subfolder in `examples` represents one replication of a paper in this field under the naming convention of `<modality>/<author/dataset>`.
+Each subfolder in ``examples`` represents one replication of a paper in this field under the naming convention of ``<modality>/<author_year>``.
 If the original dataset is available, we will provide a link to the original dataset and a command to download and preprocess the dataset.
 The toolkit includes a number of pre-implemented models with corresponding pretrained weights.
 In particular, the toolkit includes both supervised and unsupervised models for speech recognition and synthesis based on audio/biosignal data.

 Quickstart and Tutorial
 -----------------------
-The following example in `examples/microelectrode/willett2023` demonstrates how to train a GRU model on the `A high-performance speech neuroprosthesis <https://datadryad.org/stash/dataset/doi:10.5061/dryad.x69p8czpq>`_ dataset using the Innerspeech toolkit.
+The following example in `examples/microelectrode/willett_2023` demonstrates how to train a GRU model on the `A high-performance speech neuroprosthesis <https://datadryad.org/stash/dataset/doi:10.5061/dryad.x69p8czpq>`_ dataset using the Innerspeech toolkit.

 TODO: <ADD EXAMPLE>